Ship propulsion engineering

 Shaftline design includes not only the sizing of the shaft, but its behavior under different load conditions in operation, including the various vibration modes of the system.

-All the calculations for each shatfline
+All the calculations for your shatfline

 VICUSdt has a significant experience carrying out all the necessary shafting calculations for every type of propulsion shafting system for the most important Classification Societies and shipyards all over the world.
 Our reference list include every type of ship and propulsion configuration.
 It doesn’t matter if your project is retrofitting or newbuild, or if it is fitted with a direct drive or reduction gear, diesel or electric motor, thrust bearing, shaft brackets, oil or water stern tube, or any other feature.
 We definitely can help you with all the required shafting calculation and sea trial measurements for a detail evaluation.